A Morphology-Adaptive Random Feature Method for Inverse Source Problem of the Helmholtz Equation: Numerical experiments

-In this section, we present several 2-D and 3-D numerical examples, including continuous sources, discontinuous sources, and complex geometric sources, to evaluate the robustness and flexibility of the proposed algorithm.\\ \textbf{Baseline Models.} To show that we can better reconstruct the source with our framework, we set up baseline models.
-In addition to the IA-RFM, MA-RFM we derived before, we consider the IRFM which uses fixed training integral points in $V_0$, as well as the PINN which approximates $\{\{u^{k}_{\theta}\}_{k_\text{min}}^{k_\text{ max}}, S_{\theta}\}$ based on the differential equation (\ref{helmholtz1}).\\ {\textbf{Date Generation}.} The artificial data can be generated by solving the forward problem (\ref{analytic}).
+\emph{Baseline Models.} To show that we can better reconstruct the source with our framework, we set up baseline models.
+In addition to the IA-RFM, MA-RFM we derived before, we consider the IRFM which uses fixed training integral points in $V_0$, as well as the PINN which approximates $\{\{u^{k}_{\theta}\}_{k_\text{min}}^{k_\text{ max}}, S_{\theta}\}$ based on the differential equation (\ref{helmholtz-DtN}).\\